yuchdev/mhddos_proxy/README-EN.md

 where `protocol` can be one of 3 options: `http`|`socks4`|`socks5`.
 If `protocol` is not specified, default value `http` is used.
-For example, for a public proxy the format will be fhe following:
+For example, for a public `socks4` proxy the format will be fhe following:

     socks4://114.231.123.38:3065

-and for private one format can be one of the following:
+and for the private `socks4` proxy format can be one of the following:

     socks4://114.231.123.38:3065:username:password
     socks4://username:password@114.231.123.38:3065